Mental Health Therapist Resume Example

 Employers look for specific skills, like functional behavior assessments and experience with ABA or CBT methods.
 You should include data-think “reduced negative behaviors by 45%” or “managed caseloads of 20+ clients.”

-Don’t forget to detail your collaboration with families, schools, and healthcare teams.
+Don’t forget to detail your collaboration with families, schools, and healthcare teams, which is also important to mention in a school psychologist cover letter.
 This shows you know how to work across environments, which is huge in behavioral therapy roles.

 If you're after marriage and family therapist resume examples, you want to show experience with couples, families, and group therapy.
 Highlight certifications like LMFT and clinical hours.